sleepjie/Valanar/2D6 System/Rules & Mechanics.md

 - **Very Hard (12):** Demands expertise or luck.

 **Advantage & Disadvantage**
 Certain abilities or effects allow players to roll with advantage, increasing their odds of success significantly.
 Disadvantage is likewise imposed when making a skill check without the relevant proficiency, attacking with a weapon you are not familiar with, or when rolling for Defence while wearing armour without proficiency.
+In certain situations, Major Advantage or Major Disadvantage can apply.
 - **Advantage:** Roll **3D6**, take the highest two results.
 - **Disadvantage:** Roll **3D6**, take the lowest two results.
+- **Major Advantage:** Roll 3D6, take all three dice.
+- **Major Disadvantage:** Roll 1D6.
 ## **Character Creation**
 Decide on your character’s general idea and role.
 This includes:
-- **Class/Role:** What is your character’s primary function? (e.g., Fighter, Rogue, Mage, Cleric)
+- **Class/Role:** What is your character’s primary function?
-- **Background:** Who are they, and what’s their story? (e.g., an exiled knight, a wandering thief)
+- **Background:** Who are they, and what’s their story?
 - **Goals and Personality:** Why are they adventuring?
 What motivates them?
 #### **Step 0: Race**
 Before anything, decide which race you would like to play as.